BraceYourselfGames/UE-BYGTextToSpeech/README.md

 1. Download the zip or clone the repository to `ProjectName/Plugins/BYGTextToSpeech`.
 2. Add `BYGTextToSpeech` to `.uproject` file
 3. Add `BYGTextToSpeech` to `PrivateDependencyModuleNames` inside `ProjectName.Build.cs`.
-4. Compile and run.
-If there are errors with "atlbase.h" not being found:
-	* Make sure that ATL is installed through Visual Studio installer
-	* Check the include path in `BYGTextToSpeech.Build.cs` is pointing to a valid location where `atlbase.h` is installed

 ## Limitations